zzxwill/odps/intl.en-US/User Guide/SQL/DDL SQL/Lifecycle of table.md

 ## Disable lifecycle of table {#section_zbv_kz1_wdb .section}

-In some cases, the data in specified partitions do not need to be recycled by the lifecycle function, for example, the data at the begining of the month, or the data during the Global Shopping Day period,you can disable the lifecycle function for some specific partitions.
+In some cases, the data in specified partitions do not need to be recycled by the lifecycle function.
+For example, data in the beginning of the month, or the data during the Global Shopping Day period.
+You can disable the lifecycle function using some specific partitions.

 **Statement format:**